sfigg/commercialization-public/test/hlk/getstarted/hlk-arm64-getting-started-guide.md

 1. In Windows HLK Studio, choose the **Project** tab, and then choose **Create project**.
 2. Replace the default project name with the name of your project, and then press Enter.
+    >[!NOTE]
-    **Note**  A project should have a meaningful name that indicates its contents, for example, **Fabrikam Multi-function Device Model Z**.
+    > A project should have a meaningful name that indicates its contents, for example, **Fabrikam Multi-function Device Model Z**.